vuejs/docs/src/guide/template-syntax.md

 <a v-bind:[attributeName]="url"> ... </a>
 ```

 Here `attributeName` will be dynamically evaluated as a JavaScript expression, and its evaluated value will be used as the final value for the argument.
-For example, if your application instance has a data property, `attributeName`, whose value is `"href"`, then this binding will be equivalent to `v-bind:href`.
+For example, if your component instance has a data property, `attributeName`, whose value is `"href"`, then this binding will be equivalent to `v-bind:href`.

 Similarly, you can use dynamic arguments to bind a handler to a dynamic event name: